 Chinese Painting Course

-Traditional Chinese painting is also known as ink wash painting, as opposed to the highly detailed fine brush technique.
-It is created using a brush dipped in ink and water, compounds, and painted on rice paper (Xuan paper).
-Practising Chinese brush painting offers the opportunity to help quiet the mind and expand creative self-expression and discipline.
+The traditional Chinese painting style that is taught in this course is the expressive ink wash technique known as Xieyi.
+This iconic style is commonly referred to as ‘literati painting’ and differs from the highly detailed fine brush technique of the Gongbi style.
+It is created using a brush dipped in ink and water, compounds, and is painted on rice paper (Xuan paper).

-This course is designed to make students familiar with Chinese painting and allow them to practice drawing and colouring.
-Students will learn how to handle the Chinese painting brush with ink and colour, execute brush strokes correctly and artistically, control the ink flow and load the brush correctly with five shades of inks.
-Students will also be introduced to famous painters and their works, and will have the opportunity to learn some Chinese terminology during each session.
-This course includes an overview of traditional Chinese painting styles and a practical introduction to Chinese painting implements.
-Students will undertake basic painting exercises linked to the four seasons of the year.
+This course is designed to make students familiar with Chinese painting and allows them to practice drawing and colouring.
+Students will learn how to handle the Chinese painting brush, execute brush strokes correctly and artistically, control the ink flow, and load the brush correctly with five shades of ink.
+Students will also be introduced to famous painters and their works, and will have the opportunity to learn some Chinese terminology.

 Franz is also a lecturer in Chinese art history at Macquarie University and regularly conducts workshops for the Art Gallery of NSW.